 The active ingredient is azadireachtin -- an organic product that destroys insects by causing them to stop feeding and laying eggs.
 It has also been proven to repel bugs from even getting on your plants.

 Neem-based products have been tested extensively and proven to be an effective insecticide and fungicide indoors and out.
 It's widely used in greenhouses as a safer, organic alternative to toxic products.

 Neem oil solidifies even at room temperature.
 Mixed with water, it's a sprayable form and is easy to use to saturate the entire plant.

-Bon-Neem for house plants is a neem oil insecticide that's particularly effective.
+Bonide Bon-Neem Insecticidal Soap is a neem oil insecticide that's particularly effective.
 You can use it to safely treat your house plants for mealybugs, aphids, whiteflies, thrips and fungus gnats.
 It kills many other bugs, too.
 However, these are the most commonly found on indoor plants.

 What about beneficial insects?
 Not all bugs are bad.
 Some are beneficial to plants because they eat the insects that feast on your plants.
 One of the many benefits of using neem oil insecticide is that it doesn't harm beneficial insects, such as lady bugs because they don't eat your plants.
 They'd rather make lunch out of aphids and other plant destroyers.
 Of course, you don't want insects in your home.
 But if you move your plants outside for any length of time, you may expose your neem-treated plant to the good bugs.
 Don't worry -- they won't be harmed.

 How it works.
 Neem oil insecticide doesn't instantly kill the insects.
 It causes them to lose their appetites so they starve to death.
 It also reduces female fertility and inhibits reproduction.
 Usually, 2-3 applications are necessary, to affect every life stage.